 This helps reduce decay and keeps them fresh longer.

-For longer storage, place unwashed carrots in moist sand or dry sawdust.
-Keep them in a cool, dark area like a cellar.
+For more extended storage, place unwashed carrots in moist sand or dry sawdust.
+Keep them in a cool, dark place, such as a cellar.
 Scrub and dry only when ready to use.
-Gentle handling is key to preventing damage, keeping your crop in top shape.
+Gentle handling is crucial in preventing damage and maintaining your crop in optimal condition.

 Can You Regrow Carrots from Tops?